Free ISBN Check Digit Calculator

 What is a check digit?

 A check digit is a form of redundancy check used for error detection on identification numbers, such as ISBNs.
-It is the last digit of the ISBN and is calculated from the other digits.
+It is the last digit of the ISBN and is calculated from the other digits using a mathematical formula to validate the integrity of the ISBN number.

 Why is the check digit important?